TouK/nussknacker/docs/MigrationGuide.md

 ### Configuration changes

 * `security.rolesClaim` changed to `security.rolesClaims`, type changed to list of strings
-* `attachmentsPath` was removed and in this place `attachments` was introduced.
-This flag controls whether feature of storing attachments in scenarios is enabled.
+* [#3031](https://github.com/TouK/nussknacker/pull/3031) Attachments are now stored in database (see more in section `Other changes`). `attachmentsPath` was removed.
+Optional config `attachments.maxSizeInBytes` was introduced with default value of 10mb

 ### Code API changes